 The major crops grown in the district are cassava, maize and rice.
 The district has some areas which are fairly suitable for the production of maize, groundnuts, soya beans, sweet potatoes, rice, cotton, sesame, bananas, sugar cane and sunflower as major cash crops.
 Rice production has also high potential in some wetlands (dambos).

 Transport and Communication

 Kaputa District is accessible by air and road transport system.
 The district has one Airstrip near the district administrative centre located at Chocha village, which caters for light aircrafts and helicopters only.

 Water Supply and Sanitation

-The district has potential in tourism such as wildlife in Nsumbu and Lake Mweru National Parks, heritage resources and water bodies such as Lakes Tanganyika and Mweru Wantipa .
-Currently, Kasaba Bay Tourism Development Project is underway and infrastructure such as roads and powerlines are under construction.
+The District has potential in tourism such as wildlife at Lake Mweru National Park, heritage resources and water bodies such as Lake Mweru Wantipa.